Move Forward Guide

 Can this Injury or Condition be Prevented?

-Current research shows that the percentage of ACL tears has been reduced in certain populations.
-Much of the research on ACL tears has been conducted with female collegiate athletes, because women are 4-6 times more likely to have this injury.
-Preventative physical therapy programs have proven to lower ACL injury rates by 41% for female soccer players.
+Much of the research on ACL tears has been conducted with female collegiate athletes, because women are 4 to 6 times more likely to experience the injury.
+Preventive physical therapy programs have proven to lower ACL injury rates by 41% for female soccer players.
 Researchers have made the following recommendations for a preventive exercise program:

 - The program should be designed to improve balance, strength, and sports performance.
 Strengthening your core (abdominal) muscles is key to preventing injury, in addition to strengthening your thigh and leg muscles.

-- Exercises should be done 2 or 3 times per week and should include sport-specific exercises.
+- Exercises should be performed 2 or 3 times per week and should include sport-specific exercises.

 - The program should last no fewer than 6 weeks.